 So, here’s the thing.
 It’s not that I hate mashup albums.
-In theory, it’s not that bad of an idea.
-A thoughtful collaborative effort, not yet actualized, provided for the betterment of sound.
-It’s a beautiful thing really.
+In theory, they’re not all that bad of an idea.
+A thoughtful collaborative effort, not yet actualized, provided for the continuation of sound.
+It’s a beautiful thing, really.
 The problem, as is the case with so much of life, comes in the execution.
-Let’s be honest, too many of you are using loaded weapons without a license.
-Stop it.

 Now, I was sixteen when Marcy met Liverpool, balancing salmon-colored khakis and the vestiges of throwback glory.
 It was Dave Matthews days and Dipset nights.
 These were complicated times and the soundtrack was an uptempo, guitar-driven rhythm, layered with slick, proverbial wordplay.

 When Danger Mouse took the wisdom of Shawn Carter and placed it atop the sonic revelries of the Beatles, we had reached a monumental point in music.
 The potential of song had been captured in an entirely new methodology.
 A dizzying array of concepts and auditory sensibilities took shape, providing even the most complex eardrum some peace of mind.
 An insatiable appetite was being calmed.

 From there, we got everything from the respected (9th Wonder’s Black is Back) to the underrated (Kev Brown’s The Brown Album) to the fairly unknown (DJ Zay’s A Fair Alternative), each examining the concept with rewarding results.
 We feasted and it was good.

 But for every success there were thrice as many failures.
 Because while I appreciate the visceral engagement of the Shaolin Monks with dusty Blue Note records, the metaphorical “streets” were not calling for dubstep reinterpretations of the Wu-Tang Clan.

 Mashups, I love you and I hate you at the very same time.
 Bittersweet.